Create and use TrueCrypt volumes

 Other settings are fine by default.
 Click OK.

 TrueCrypt volumes are special encrypted containers that you can be mounted as virtual disks/drives.
 If you want to move your sensitive documents into a TrueCrypt volume, it must be large enough to contain these and preferably have some spare space for future expansion, too.
-A volume itself is actually a normal file and can be copied, moved or deleted as usual: you can even carry the volume with you on USB thumb drives or sync it using some free cloud backup service.
+A volume itself is actually a normal file and can be copied, moved or deleted as usual: you can even carry the volume with you on USB thumb drives or sync it using some cloud backup service.

 Open Volumes menu in TrueCrypt main window and click Create New Volume.